-Shadia manages that World Forest Institute International Fellowship Program.
-She supervises a wide range of natural resources focused research projects and leads regional study tours and seminars for visiting forestry and natural resource professionals.
-She has over 15 years of work experience and education in forestry working in the nonprofit, public, and private sectors.
+Shadia has over 15 years of work experience and education in forestry, having worked in nonprofit, public, and private sectors.
 She holds a B.S. in Natural Resources Management, and a dual M.S. in Forestry and Environmental Planning and Management.

-Vivian Bui is a wildlife biologist with nine years of fieldwork experience and six years of leadership in project management with public and private natural resource organizations.
-She has an M.S. in Wildlife Biology from the University of Washington and a B.S. in Wildlife, Fish and Conservation Biology from the University of California, Davis.
+Vivian Bui, Professional Programs Coordinator, is a wildlife biologist with nine years of fieldwork experience and six years of leadership in project management with public and private natural resource organizations.
+She has an M.S. in Wildlife Biology from the University of Washington and a B.S. in Wildlife, Fish, and Conservation Biology from the University of California, Davis.

 Vivian assists Shadia with the International Fellowship Program while also working on other World Forestry Center professional programs, like the Who Will Own the Forest? conference and The Hagenstein Lectures.

 The International Fellowship is one of several programs designed to drive problem solving by current and future forestry professionals.
 Support this important work with a donation to World Forestry Center.